-Discord.js comes with this utility class known as
+discord.js comes with a utility class known as

 If you're not familiar with

-Map, read MDN's page on it before continuing.
+Map, read MDN's page on it (opens new window) before continuing.
 You should be familiar with

-Array methods as well.
-We will also be using some ES6 features, so read up here if you do not know what they are.
+Array methods (opens new window) as well.
+We will also use some ES6 features, so read up here if you do not know what they are.

-Map allow for an association between unique keys and their values, but lack an iterative interface.
+Map allows for an association between unique keys and their values.

 For example, how can you transform every value or filter the entries in a